sashman/blackjex/README.md

   - Push the command interface into the server itself, so the client can call a clean `Server.join(...)`, `Server.join()`, etc calls.
 - Some refactoring of constants in the Game module, e.g. score limit of 21 is spread through out a few modules.
 - Try including the server into a Phoenix app and see if it could be integrated via Endpoint and enable HTTP clients.
+- For the docker solution explore a better approach than starting `epmd` manually on the client side.